Articles of interest

 The first trade card is also the earliest in my collection, dating from the early to mid 1870’s.
 It depicts the factory complex of the company.
 Jacob Estey made the decision to house each department in a separate building after two fires and one flood that destroyed previous buildings.
 The buildings were sided with slate shingles, which survive to this day.

 The second card is from the mid-1880’s and is the classic Estey trade card.
+Many other manufacturers of reed organs published similar trade cards depicting cultured, upscale people enjoying the refined ambiance of someone playing a high end reed organ.
 Dennis Waring unpacks this card in his book Manufacturing the Muse: Estey Organs and Consumer Culture in Victorian America (2002), soon to be republished by the Estey Organ Museum in advance of the Estey Fest in September.
 This image is full of rich imagery.
 First, look at the setting.
 A group of well dressed, prosperous people sit in a large Victorian parlor complete with a painting of St. Cecilia, a portrait of Jacob Estey over the organ, flowers, fancy wallpaper and carpet, and drapery.
 A woman fans herself as she listens to the intimate concert.
 A boy and girl stand at the unrealistically large window and gaze fondly at the Estey Organ Works (a view which is impossible in reality) as if the boy is saying to the girl, “when I grow up all this will be mine.”
 A gentleman stands behind a woman seated in a plush armchair as a woman, possibly singing, displays her voluptuous figure while listening to the woman playing at the Grand Salon Organ, Estey’s flagship instrument in the late 1870’s to mid 1880’s.
 One other gentleman stands off to the side as he holds what appears to be a shawl, perhaps belonging to the organist.
+The Victorian equivalent, perhaps, of "hold my beer"?

 The reinforcing of gender roles is transparent.
 Men stand behind the women as if to guide and protect them.
 The women in the image exude the Victorian ideal of femininity.
 The whole scene makes a statement about prosperity.
 “Would you like to live in such a setting?” the image seems to ask.
 The Estey Organ Company will help take you there.